Urban rail in the United Kingdom: London North Western Railway

 West Midlands Trains services that run along the West Coast Main Line operate under the London Northwestern Railway brand, some of which connect London with commuter towns to its northwest.
-These include three two-train-per-hour-services heading out of Euston, which terminate at Tring, Milton Keynes Central and Birmingham New Street.
-The services are semi-fast in nature; Harrow and Wealdstone is first stop served by the operator following Euston.
+These include three two-train-per-hour-services heading out of London Euston, which terminate at Tring, Milton Keynes Central and Birmingham New Street.
+The services are semi-fast in nature; Harrow & Wealdstone is first stop served by the operator following Euston.
 Other major intermediate destinations on some or all of the routes include Watford, Leighton Buzzard, and Hemel Hempstead.
 Following an initial rollout on the Tring and Milton Keynes commuter services, Class 730 electric trains are expected to be introduced across the entire London Northwestern Railway network by the end of 2025.